 Chinese Premier Li Qiang speaks at the talks.

-Prime Minister Pham Minh Chinh emphasized that the two sides need to promote geographical advantages and mutual complementarities to promote substantive cooperation in various fields; request China to accelerate the process of opening the market for Vietnam's agricultural and aquatic products, create conditions for the early establishment of Vietnam Trade Promotion Offices in Chengdu (Sichuan) and Haikou (Hainan), coordinate to improve customs clearance efficiency, avoid congestion of goods at border gates; coordinate to thoroughly handle obstacles in a number of cooperation projects in the spirit of "harmonious benefits, shared risks", and accelerate the implementation of China's non-refundable aid for Vietnam.
+Prime Minister Pham Minh Chinh emphasized that the two sides need to promote geographical advantages and mutual complementarities to promote substantive cooperation in various fields; request China to accelerate the process of opening the market for Vietnam's agricultural and aquatic products, create conditions for the early establishment of Vietnam Trade Promotion Offices in Chengdu (Sichuan) and Haikou (Hainan), coordinate to improve customs clearance efficiency, avoid congestion of goods at border gates; coordinate to thoroughly handle obstacles in a number of cooperation projects in the spirit of "harmonious benefits, shared risks", and speed up the implementation of China's non-refundable aid for Vietnam.

-Appreciating Vietnam's rapid economic development and dynamic business environment in the region, Prime Minister Li Qiang stated that economic and trade cooperation between the two countries has a high level of complementarity and great potential; said that China will further open its market to Vietnamese goods, especially high-quality agricultural, aquatic and fruit products from Vietnam, coordinate to create favorable conditions for quarantine and customs clearance of goods, and is ready to coordinate to promote the resolution of institutional and policy problems, so that the trade relations between the two countries continue to grow sustainably and achieve new results; suggested that the two sides strengthen strategic connectivity, especially in infrastructure and transportation; promote economic, trade and investment cooperation, especially in the fields of production, manufacturing, agriculture, and cooperation to maintain supply chains and production chains.
+Highly appreciating Vietnam's rapid economic development and dynamic business environment in the region, Prime Minister Li Qiang noted that economic and trade cooperation between the two countries is highly complementary and has enormous potential.
+He stated that China will further open its market to Vietnamese goods, especially high-quality agricultural, aquatic, and fruit products, and will cooperate in facilitating quarantine and customs clearance.
+He also expressed readiness to work together to resolve institutional and policy obstacles, so that bilateral trade relations can continue to grow sustainably and achieve new results.
+He proposed that both sides strengthen strategic connectivity, especially in infrastructure and transportation; promote economic, trade, and investment cooperation, particularly in manufacturing, agriculture, and maintaining supply chains and production chains.

 Regarding people-to-people exchanges, Prime Minister Li Qiang emphasized that people-to-people exchanges and local cooperation activities play an important role in enhancing understanding, trust and friendship between the two countries; affirmed that he would promote the two sides to effectively implement cooperation in the fields of culture, education and tourism, increase the frequency and improve the quality of local cooperation.